BillJr99/Ursinus-CS376/_pages/Projects/proj-booting.md

 Please log into each of these accounts and change the password to better ones that you will remember right away.
 You can run the `passwd` command to change your password.

-### Optional - Logging into Your Virtual Machine with ssh

-If you'd like to use tools like `ssh` or `scp` to remote login to your virtual machine, you can enable the `hostfwd` parameter above, and run the following command from your local computer:

-`ssh localhost -p 2222 -o PasswordAuthentication=yes -l user -o HostKeyAlgorithms=+ssh-rsa -o PubkeyAcceptedAlgorithms=+ssh-rsa`

 ## Compiling Your Custom Kernel

 In the `user` account home directory, you will see a `linux-2.6.22.19` directory and a `pristine_linux` directory, which contain the Linux Kernel source code.
 It is included twice so that you have a convenient backup of the original source code.

-You could work directly in the `linux-2.6.22.19` directory; however, it is somewhat slow and cumbersome to work within the virtual machine.
-Instead, I recommend cloning the source code from a git repository on your local computer **and** on the virtual machine.
-As you work from your local computer, you can push to the repository, and pull from that repository on the virtual machine to build.

-For now, we'll just build and modify the kernel directly on the virtual machine, to make sure everything is set up correctly.
+You can work directly in the `linux-2.6.22.19` directory; however, it is somewhat slower to work directly within the virtual machine.
+I discuss later how to clone and build the kernel on your local computer, and then pass the resulting kernel image to qemu.
+But for now, we'll just build and modify the kernel directly on the virtual machine, to make sure everything is set up correctly.

-### Step 1 - Cloning the Kernel Source from git

-Rename the `linux-2.6.22.19` directory to something else like `linux-2.6.22.19-orig` so that it is out of the way of the repository you're about to clone.

-Navigate to [https://github.com/BillJr99/linux-2.6.22.19](https://github.com/BillJr99/linux-2.6.22.19) and click the `Fork` button to copy the repository into your own account.

-Clone that forked repository on the virtual machine with the following command:

-`git clone https://github.com/<your git username>/linux-2.6.22.19.git`

-### Step 2 - Building the Kernel
+### Step 1 - Building the Kernel

 Now it's time to compile the kernel!
 The kernel is just another piece of software, and it compiles and executes almost like any other.
 The major exception is that it runs immediately upon bootup, rather than executing it from a console.
 As a result, it runs with supervisory privileges over the hardware of the computer not enjoyed by any other user software.